Should You Buy a Power Meter or Carbon Wheels? (With Examples)

 *Look for UCI-approved, certified, or rider-proven wheelsets that are safe to ride and come with a warranty.
 Avoid unbranded wheels with a doubtful history.
 Learn more here.

 Wheels from established brands are more expensive.
-They range anywhere from around $800 and can exceed $3000.
+They range from around $800 to over $3000.

 Power Meter vs. Carbon Wheels: Pros and Cons Explained

-I summarized the advantages and disadvantages of power meters vs. carbon wheels in the following table.
+The following table summarizes the advantages and disadvantages of power meters vs. carbon wheels.

 Source: cyclistshub.com